Beach Foraging

 Shrimp

 You can normally find shrimp in rock pools but there will only be a few of them and they are almost impossible to catch.
-The best way to gather shrimp is with a push net which are cheap to buy and easy to make.
+The best way to gather shrimp is with a push net which is cheap to buy and easy to make.
 The further south you go in Britain the better the shrimping is, with the top spots being in Dorset and Cornwall.
 When the sea is calm, walk parallel to the shore 20 to 30 feet out with your push net running along the bottom.
-The net stirs up and shrimp who get caught in the back and held there by the force of the water pushing into them.
+The net stirs up and shrimp get caught in the back and held there by the force of the water pushing into them.

 The kind of shrimp you’ll find around the UK are very small but can be caught in large quantities if you find a good spot.
 They should be cooked whole by dropping them into boiling water, they only take 3 or 4 minutes of boiling and can be a pain to de-shell but worth it for the taste.